eridem/patata/README.md

 - Common language for any platform.
 - Easier to understand and avoiding "*code*" as much as it is possible to automate.

-# Start with your QA project easilyW
+# Start with your QA project easily

 Install Patata-CLI